 The Audit Committee is responsible for monitoring the integrity of the Company's consolidated financial statements, the qualifications, performance and independence of the Company's independent registered public accounting firm, the performance of the Company's internal auditor and the Company's compliance with legal and regulatory requirements.
-We have the sole authority to appoint or replace the Company's independent registered public accounting firm as well as approve their compensation.
-In addition, we have responsibility to oversee them.
-The Committee operates under a written charter adopted by the Board which can be found on our website at committeecomposition.simon.com.
-The Committee currently has three members and the Board has determined that each is a financial expert in accordance with the rules adopted by the SEC.
-The Board has also determined that each of the members of the Audit Committee is independent under the standards of director independence established under our Governance Principles, NYSE listing standards, and applicable securities laws.
+We have the sole authority to appoint or replace the Company's independent registered public accounting firm.
+The Committee operates under a written charter adopted by the Board.
+The Committee currently has four members.
+The Board has determined that each of its members is independent under the standards of director independence established under our Governance Principles, NYSE listing standards, and applicable securities laws.